kenaaa1771/Texas-DPS-Scheduler/README.md

 Tip: You need to keep the script running in order to get an appointment.
 You can use GitHub Codespaces or a VPS to keep the script running 24/7.

+> [!IMPORTANT]
+> There are occasional errors with authentication and selenium (about once per hour based on my experience), but they're expected.
+It's difficult to bypass the new authentication system every time, but it works out most times.
+Since monitor.py triggers the main script each minute, this ends up working to our advantage.
+Check out [#1](https://github.com/Syzygianinfern0/Texas-DPS-Scheduler/issues/1) for more details.
+> There also seems to be an IP blocking issue when the script is run for too long.
+I would recommend starting the script the night before you want to book the appointment.

 ## Project Structure

 - `config.example.yaml`: Example configuration file which needs to be copied to `config.yaml`